wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-intro.md

 * [Management Blog](https://azure.microsoft.com/blog/tag/azure-automation/) provides the latest information on Azure Automation and other management technologies from Microsoft.
 You should subscribe to this blog to stay up to date with the latest from the Azure Automation team.
 
 * [Automation Forum](https://social.msdn.microsoft.com/Forums/azure/zh-cn/home?forum=azureautomation) allows you to post questions about Azure Automation to be addressed by Microsoft and the Automation community.
+
+* [Azure Automation Cmdlets](https://msdn.microsoft.com/zh-cn/library/mt244122.aspx) provides information for automating administration tasks.
+It contains cmdlets to manage Automation accounts, assets, runbooks, DSC.

+
+

-* [Azure Automation  Cmdlets](https://msdn.microsoft.com/zh-cn/library/mt244122.aspx)  Cmdlets](https://msdn.microsoft.com/zh-cn/library/dn690262.aspx)  provides information for automating administration tasks.
-It contains cmdlets to manage Automation accounts, assets, runbooks , DSC .
+* [Azure Automation Cmdlets](https://msdn.microsoft.com/zh-cn/library/dn690262.aspx) provides information for automating administration tasks.
+It contains cmdlets to manage Automation accounts, assets, runbooks.
+

 ## Can I provide feedback?